-There are a limited number of federally funded work-study (FWS) positions on campus for students.
+There are a limited number of federally funded work-study (FWS) positions on campus for students during the Fall and Spring semesters.
 Please apply online at raritanval.edu/general-information/employment-at-rvcc.
 Students can confirm Federal Work Study eligibility with the Financial Aid Office C-143.